How to find out if you are a tax resident in Spain and what taxes you have to pay

 When will this happen?

-Spouse and children in Spain
+Habitual residence of spouse and children in Spain

 However, there is an exception that will make it much easier to prove that you are not a tax resident in Spain, which we explain below: the tax residence certificate.